-Evan Easton-Calabria is a Senior Researcher at the Feinstein International Center, Tufts University; Research Associate at the Refugee Studies Centre (RSC), University of Oxford; and a Junior Research Fellow in Social Sciences at Wadham College, Oxford.
+Evan Easton-Calabria is a senior researcher at the Feinstein International Center, Tufts University; research associate at the Refugee Studies Centre (RSC), University of Oxford; and independent consultant with international agencies including the United Nations.
 She focuses on the structure of humanitarianism and development, including anticipatory action, refugee livelihoods, self-reliance, and local governance.
 She is part of the Feinstein Center's Academic Alliance on Anticipatory Action (4As), seeking to advance evidence on humanitarian action to forecasted extreme weather events.
-She was previously Principal Investigator of the RSC research project, ‘Responses to Crisis Migration in Uganda and Ethiopia: Researching the role of local actors in secondary cities’, funded through the Cities Alliance/UNOPS, and a John Fell Fund grant, ‘Digital Livelihoods for Refugees?
+She was previously principal investigator of the RSC research project, ‘Responses to Crisis Migration in Uganda and Ethiopia: Researching the role of local actors in secondary cities’, funded through the Cities Alliance/UNOPS, and a John Fell Fund grant, ‘Digital Livelihoods for Refugees?
 Exploring pathways to the new world of work in Nairobi and Tel Aviv’.
-She holds a Masters and Doctorate in International Development from the University of Oxford.
+She holds a Masters and Doctorate in international development from the University of Oxford.
 She is co-author of 'The Global Governed?
 Refugees as providers of protection and assistance' (Cambridge University Press 2020).
-Her new book, 'Refugees, Self-Reliance, Development: A critical history', will be published with Bristol University Press in June 2022.
+Her newest book, 'Refugees, Self-Reliance, Development: A critical history', focuses on the past and present of refugee self-reliance programming (Bristol University Press 2022).